Spearman's hypothesis: Criticism

-Spearman's hypothesis strongly implies natural differences in Black-White general intelligence.
-It has been used to justify pseudo-scientific racist theories.
+Spearman's hypothesis has often been taken to imply natural differences in black–white general intelligence, a conclusion that is rejected by a strong consensus within the scientific community.
+Historically, it has been used to justify pseudo-scientific racist theories.

 Spearman's hypothesis and the arguments that invoke it have received multiple criticisms, including criticisms of Jensen's method of correlated vectors, of the inference that the first formulation of Spearman's hypothesis supports the second, and of genetic and biological arguments made on the basis of Spearman's hypothesis.

 First, Jensen's MCV has been criticized with regards to the original formulation of Spearman's hypothesis.
-Peter Schönemann and others argue that MCV produces tautological results; Schönemann further notes that Jensen's summary of Spearman's hypothesis is vaguely-defined and essentially presents two contradictory interpretations.
+Peter Schönemann and others argue that MCV produces tautological results; Schönemann further notes that Jensen's summary of Spearman's hypothesis is vaguely defined and essentially presents two contradictory interpretations.
 Dolan and Lubke (2001) find Schönemann's argument that the correlations are positive by mathematical necessity unconvincing; however, they agree with his broader concern about whether his correlations are a good test of the role of g in racial intelligence differences.
 Ashton and Lee (2005) argue that MCV can produce spurious results.

 Second, Jensen's MCV has been criticized with regards to the claim that it supports the later formulation of Spearman's hypothesis.
 Dolan et al. (2004) argue that MCV lacks specificity: that is, that instances not including g differences could create a positive correlation between the magnitude of the group differences and the g-loadings.
 Dolan et al. (2004) note that they are specifically criticizing MCV as a way of proving that group differences largely or totally represent g differences; they don't argue against Spearman's hypothesis as originally formulated and they do not argue that the larger body of evidence does not support Spearman's hypothesis as later formulated.
 Hunt and Carlson summarize criticism: